-With a large ball hopper on top of the machine, the Elite Liberty can hold up to 150 balls.
+With a large ball hopper on top, the Lobster Elite Liberty tennis ball machine has a ball capacity up to 150 balls.
 This allows you to train for a decent amount of time before needing to refill.
 Many of the Liberty’s settings can be adjusted, including the ball speed and feed rate.

 Depending on your preference, the ball speed can be set between 20 and 80 mph while the feed rate can be programmed between 2 and 10 seconds.

 You can also program the elevation, oscillation, topspin, and backspin to suit your training requirements.
-With this in mind, the Liberty can provide a challenging practice session for players of all sorts.
+With the random oscillation setting, the Liberty can provide a challenging practice session for players of all sorts.

-The Lobster Elite Liberty has some pros and some cons.
+The Lobster Elite Liberty tennis ball machine has some pros and some cons.
 Here are some of our favorite features:

 The Lobster Elite Liberty boasts random oscillation.
 Enabled with a push of the button, the machine can be set to feed the balls randomly from side to side.
 This allows the ball to feed smoothly into both corners of the court to provide a challenging play session.